CodeRabbit vs Greptile

 Features

-1-click fixes and 'Fix with AI' button
+1-click commit fixes and 'Fix with AI' button

-Unit test generation and coverage checking
+Unit test generation for missing tests

-Docstring generation
+Docstring generation for files

-Swarm of parallel review agents
+Swarm of agents for multi-file analysis

 Custom rules in plain English

-Claude Code plugin for auto-resolve
+Claude Code Plugin for auto-resolve

 Integrations